-Outcome Key Events # Participants/Units Key Challenges or Learnings Overview the most vulnerable, access que ten APs.
-28 schools in North 2 During FY 15 the education structure both in local and national level (i) Supporting education (ii) Mobilising school structure based advecation of the quality state www.
-(September 2015) signed create an interactive School Mulioted in 2016.
-220 schools (country) are already implementing allow them to self-assess in the and help build evidence for Ward, TP, to identify the progress the Education Technical Programality education".
-The implement ZO and 22 Schools in South ZO rategic objective was operational through three main approaches a professionals and leadership ructures ocacy with a focus on Inclusion and and South Education and Amou with IDE under the suganagement Portal.
-This portal is put of which 50 are schools that gethe School as Community Center five domains of the SCC8.
-The VA measuring the goal level indicated and to infect to quality of education in Albanical Community of Education in Communit action continued in nine out of were involved in the project.
-Alized by intensifying efforts: of CwD and CwLD and applinumity Centre (SCC).
-Dervision of the MoES to a first in Albania and will be WVA is working directly tre Model and the portal will a data will be analysed annually cator of the new Education form initiatives on influencing
+Outcome Key Events # Participants/Units Key Challenges or Learnings Overview the most vulnerable, access ten APs.
+28 schools in North During FY 15 the education both in local and national lev (i) Supporting educati (ii) Mobilising school (iii) Evidence based access of the Education Technical Progra quality education".
+The implement a ZO and 22 Schools in South ZO strategic objective was operationated through three main approaches on professionals and leadership structures dvocacy with a focus on Inclusion of the School as a Comm m was "Children, especially cation continued in nine out of were involved in the project.
+Alized by intensifying efforts:: of CwD and CwLD and appli- WVA (September 2015) sign create an interactive School piloted in 2016.
+220 schools with) are already implement allow them to self-assess in a and help build evidence for TA/ TP, to identify the progr med a MoU with IDE under the sup Management Portal.
+This portal is (out of which 50 are schools that ing the School as Community Cen the five domains of the SCC 8 .
+The NVA measuring the goal level indi- ress on a national scale, and to info d to quality of education in Albani pervision of the MoES to a first in Albania and will be WVA is working directly tre Model and the portal will data will be analysed annually cator of the new Education orm initiatives on influencing

-&lt;sup>8 Providing each student with quality education-
+8 Providing each student with quality education-

-• Ensuring the students' social, emotional, and healthy wellbeing
+[•] Ensuring the students' social, emotional, and healthy wellbeing

-• Community mobilization for education
+Community mobilization for education

-• Joint decision-making of school structures
+Joint decision-making of school structures

-• Inclusiveness and respect for diversity
+Inclusiveness and respect for diversity